go to main contents

 Service Learning in the Master's Degree in General Health Psychology

-Master's Thesis - Psychological assessment and intervention program to improve emotional management with young people
+Master's Thesis: Psychological assessment and intervention programme to improve emotional management with young people

 • Coordination: Elisabet Sánchez Rodríguez (elisabet.sanchez(ELIMINAR)@urv.cat)

-• Summary: This Master's thesis, developed during the 2019/2020 academic year, is derived from the 5th Social Projects Market of the URV.
-The student joins the Center for New Opportunities, with the aim of developing an emotional management program for young people at risk of social exclusion (demand from the center), to improve the emotional management of the center's users.
-In addition, the student was directly involved in its implementation.
-The objective of this intervention was to improve the emotional management skills of the young people who come to the service, as well as to prevent possible problems of anxiety and depression, which usually appear associated with poor management of emotions.
+• Summary: This master's thesis, undertaken during the academic year 2019/2020, arose out of the URV's 5th Social Projects Market.
+The student joined the Centre de Noves Oportunitats (Centre for New Opportunities) with the aim of developing an emotional management programme for young people at risk of social exclusion (a demand of the centre) for the users of the centre.
+The student was also directly involved in its implementation.
+The objective of the intervention was to improve the emotional management skills of the young people who come to the service, and to prevent possible problems of anxiety and depression, which are usually associated with poor management of emotions.

 • Coordination: Josefa Canals Sans (josefa.canals(ELIMINAR)@urv.cat)

-• Summary: This Master's thesis was developed during the 2021/2022 academic year.
-The project that the student will develop aims to provide socio-emotional skills to this group.
+• Summary: This master's thesis was undertaken during the academic year 2021-22.
+The project aimed to provide this group with socio-emotional skills.

 • Coordination: Ester Solé Pijuan (ester.sole(ELIMINAR)@urv.cat)